 Our volunteers are the heart and soul of the farm and their energy and passion is crucial to everything we do.
 We have many volunteer roles and whether you are interested in gaining experience looking after animals, cooking, gardening, or just want to get involved in any way you can, there is a role at the farm for you!
 We also provide up to 2 week work experience placements during term time, in conjunction with your School, College or University.

-Information Kiosk Volunteers, to find out more please download the role description and you can apply here.
+- Front of House Volunteers, to find out more please download the Role Description and you can apply here.

-Riding School and Farm Junior Volunteer placements - click here.
+- Riding School and Farm Junior Volunteer placements - apply here.

 Weekend Junior Volunteering

 On the Farm Yard and in the Riding School.